magento/merchdocs/src/marketing/prex-type-mostpurchase.md

 title: Most purchased
 ---

-The _Most purchased_ recommendation type recommends items most purchased by shoppers within the last seven days.
+The _Most purchased_ recommendation type recommends items most purchased by counting the number of sessions where a place-order action occurred within the last seven days.

 ## How it works